“Smooshed” Background Easter Card

 The card stock used on this project was Gina K edible eggplant, wild lilac, sweet corn and white.
 The ink used to create the background was Gina K wild lilac, sweet corn, and innocent pink and was topped with Tattered Angels “Pearl” Glimmer Mist.
 (The shimmer is hard to see in the photo but is gorgeous in real life!)
 The small, lilac panel was embossed with a Sizzix (Stampin’ Up) stripes embossing folder.

 The stamp is by Craft Smart from Michaels (no name) and was stamped with Gina K wild lilac ink and then heat embossed with clear embossing powder.
-(Gina K did a tutorial on StampTV on how to emboss in any color using your regular dye based ink pads along with clear versamark ink and clear embossing powder which you can see HERE.)
+(Gina K did a tutorial, which you can see HERE, on how to emboss in any color using your regular dye based ink pads along with clear versamark ink, clear embossing powder, and a stamp platform like a MISTI.)
 After it was embossed, a touch of color was added to the image with Copic Marker Y21.
 Then I masked off the center and sponged Gina K wild lilac ink around the edges to create a border.

 Recollections twine and a yellow button I had in my stash finished it off.